-A projected image of the Severance Hall organ faded into a forest scene as the prelude began, yet the prevalence of nervous trills hinted that this wasn't an entirely peaceful idyll.
+A projected image of the Severance Hall organ faded into a forest scene as the prelude began, vet the prevalence of nervous trills hinted that this wasn't an entirely peaceful idyll.
 The music surged into a colorful portrait of the woods, perhaps echoing Wagner's Waldweben, but not without Janáček's unmistakably idiosyncratic stamp, a daunting language which the orchestra has mastered with an astonishing fluency.
 Interludes for the orchestra alone again, having them as the focal point paid off - marked the passage of time, and the first such selection was characterized by a strikingly angular theme.
 As the titular Vixen, one couldn't have asked for a stronger advocate than soprano Martina Janková, her light, limpid tone coyly capturing the intended capriciousness.
 The opposite end of the vocal spectrum was also held with aplomb in the sonorous depths of Alan Held's bass-baritone as the Forester.

 Passages for the celesta and bass clarinet broadened the color palette at the opening of the second act, and shortly thereafter the audience was introduced to the Badger.
 Despite his imposing presence given by bass-baritone Dashon Burton (who would appear shortly thereafter in the role of the Parson), he was easily outsmarted by the Vixen who usurped ownership of his home.
 Cunning, indeed.
-Later in the act, night fell, and the chorus sang from offstage to sublimely create а mysterious atmosphere wherein the Vixen met the Fox.
+Later in the act, night fell, and the chorus sang from offstage to sublimely create a mysterious atmosphere wherein the Vixen met the Fox.
 The latter was portraved by mezzosoprano Jennifer Johnson Cano, her mellifluous tone a fitting complement to Janková.
 For the first time, the two foxes emerged from behind the screen into full view, a wise staging decision in drawing one's attention to the couple.
 The clarinet conveyed the Vixen's coquettishness, while the sumptuous melody in the solo violin was filled with yearning.
 In the ensuing wedding scene, the chorus was repositioned to the balcony, creating a veritable surroundsound effect.
-A final duet between the Vixen and the Fox was to be had in the last act before fate halted their aspirations, the Vixen falling victim to taunting him, this time she was not cunning enough.
-While this was a tragic moment to be sure, I was also struck by its apparent nonchalance - this was not
+A final duet between the Vixen and the Fox was to be had in the last act before fate halted their aspirations, the Vixen falling victim to Harašta (portrayed with vigor by bass Foster-Williams).
+Andrew Despite taunting him, this time she was not cunning enough.
+While this was a tragic moment to be sure, I was also struck by its apparent nonchalance - this was not the first time the crosshairs have been centered on her, and there was a certain amor fati in her resignation to the inevitable.
+The concluding scene - which, quite poignantly, Janáček requested be performed at his own funeral - was a pensive meditation on the ebb and flow of time.
+The Forester, now animated as if in unity with the animals, returned to the woods and encountered the Vixen's child and the grandson of the Frog.
+While forceful, the ending served to convey the cyclical nature of life, perhaps here even being an allegory for generations that have come and gone during the now century-long tenure of The Cleveland Orchestra.